 9) It's extremely cool that you make corsets for celebrities and the opera, but how would a “regular person” commission a corset from you?
 Do you accept commissions?

 It is very easy!
 Go to www.periodcorsets.com.
 Choose your style, size and fabric and check out.
-We keep all of our styles in small to 2XL in stock and ready to ship within 7 business days.
+We keep all of our styles in small to 2XL in stock and ready to ship within seven business days.
 There is a size chart for you to determine your size after you’ve taken measurements.
 We are ready to help anytime from 9 to 5 Monday through Friday Pacific time.
-You can always email us at email@example.com with any questions; to double check that you’ve chosen the right size, to pick the style that might suit your needs best or to consult on having a one-of-a-kind corset made to measure.
+You can always email us at [email protected] with any questions; to double check that you’ve chosen the right size, to pick the style that might suit your needs best or to consult on having a one-of-a-kind corset made to measure.